Algoryx/click-mirror/python-src/README.md

 # Click

-The main idea behind click is to enable a non-OpenPLX controller talking to a OpenPLX enabled [AGX Dynamics](https://www.algoryx.se/agx-dynamics/) Simulation in a way configurable by OpenPLX.
+The main idea behind click is to enable a non-OpenPLX controller talking to an OpenPLX enabled [AGX Dynamics](https://www.algoryx.se/agx-dynamics/) Simulation in a way configurable by OpenPLX.

 There are three main considerations